RustyDotson/DiscordLogBot/README.md

 Create your own server bot here: https://discord.com/developers/applications

-This program is useful if you want to save all conversations in a discord channel locally on your computer, even if you lose access to it.
+This program is useful if you want to save all conversations in a discord channel locally on your computer, even if you lose access to the server.
 It is none of my business as to why you would want to use this.